-- 1. A total of 60 graduate semester hours of the required course work; - 2.
-At least 33 of the graduate semester hours must be from Amridge University; - 3.
+- 1. A total of 60 graduate semester hours of the required course work; at least 33 of the graduate semester hours must be from Amridge University; - 2.
 Complete all required coursework including the specified practicum and clinical courses.
 This requirement includes the accumulation and documentation of at least 600 hours of face-to-face clinical experience.
-Of these 600 hours, a minimum of 500 must be client contact, and a minimum of 100 must be concurrent supervision of that client contact with an approved supervisor, for a minimum ratio of 1 hour of supervision for each 5 hours of client contact; - 4.
+Of these 600 hours, a minimum of 500 must be client contact, (Note: at least 250 of the 500 contact hours must be relational). and a minimum of 100 hours must be concurrent supervision of that client contact with an approved supervisor, for a minimum ratio of 1 hour of supervision for every 5 hours of client contact; - 3.
 Students in the Master of Arts in the Marriage and Family Therapy program are required to earn at least a grade of B- (3.0) in each course.
-A course with a grade below a B- must be repeated; and - 5.
+A course with a grade below a B- must be repeated, Licensure Boards may refuse to grant credit for a course in which the student received a grade of B-.
+Students should review the grading policy of their respective states.
+Questions about licensure can be directed to clinicals@amridgeuniversity.edu. - 4.
 Complete an Amridge University DEGREE COMPLETION APPLICATION available from the University's MYAMRIDGE PORTAL.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student's records to make sure that all courses, programs, and respective graduation requirements have been met.
 Students having any questions regarding the DEGREE COMPLETION APPLICATION should contact the Registrar's Office.